 After all the seams were sewn, I brought my ironing board-shaped sheet home.
 The remaining step would be to get some string and run it through the tube we created with the seams.
 Unfortunately, I didn’t have enough heavy string for this project.
 And then I remembered: the leftover elastic from the sheet!
 I attached a safety pin to it and ran it through the seams.

 The safety pin is under my thumb in this picture.
 Just scrunch and pull and scrunch and pull until it’s all the way around.

 Then, I put the cover on the ironing board, pulled the elastic taut, and used the same safety pin to attach the ends together under the ironing board.
 I tucked the rest of the elastic inside the ironing board cover.

 And voila!
 All finished!

 Even though I got the ironing board free and the sheet dirt cheap at Goodwill, I still paid a pretty penny for the pad. $59.95 to be exact.
-Checking Amazon tonight, I see a combination organic cotton cover with wool pad for $19.99.
+Checking Amazon tonight, I see a combination 100% cotton cover with wool pad for a lot less.
 The listing doesn’t say where the wool comes from or where the products are manufactured.
 But it does say that both pad and cover are “untreated & chemical free.”
 Notwithstanding the fact that EVERYTHING in the universe is made from chemicals, and therefore “chemical-free” is a meaningless term, I think what they mean is that the cotton and wool do not contain flame retardants or perfluorochemicals.

 It was worth it to me to know where the wool came from and support a local business, but I recognize that not everyone would be willing to pay as much as I did for an ironing board pad.
 Or to spend time making a cover.
 Do you think this one is a good alternative?